 If two potential full-sisters share the same biological mother but she isn’t available for testing, then the alleged paternal grandmother (the alleged father’s biological mother) can participate in the testing process.
 As the alleged paternal grandmother will have passed her X DNA to her biological son, and he will have passed this on to his biological daughters; identifying whether both potential full-sisters share this X DNA with their alleged paternal grandmother can prove or disprove that they share a biological father.

 The cost of buying a DNA sibling test

 DNA sibling tests range quite a lot in price, depending on the provider you choose, the number of markers included, and whether you purchase it for peace of mind or legal reasons.
-The price for the cheapest tests, which often analyse between 15 and 20 markers is around £100, whereas those that analyse the most markers cost up to £375.
+Most tests analyse between 24-35 markers, and cost around £170 to £200.
 Make sure you check the number of markers tested when you’re researching a test, as a higher price doesn’t necessarily mean more markers.

 If you are testing for legal rather than for your own personal reasons, you should expect to pay about £100-£150 more for the test.
 Note that there are often extra costs that aren’t included in this price, such as hiring a health professional to witness the samples being taken and to certify your identification.

 It’s worth remembering that including known or alleged parents in the testing process often comes at no higher cost than testing just the potential siblings.
 This is because the additional participants cause the results to be easier to interpret and makes a conclusive result more likely.
 You will usually have to pay extra if you’re testing three or four potential siblings as opposed to just two, but the inclusion of known or alleged parents can actually reduce the price!